Why do devs love Slack, and how do they get the most out of it?

 This is perhaps to be expected given that Slack was conceived within the context of game development.
 Stewart Butterfield originally created Slack as a way to organize the multiple online conversations between the people he led while working on the now-defunct MMO Glitch.
 Unlike other chat services, Slack (an acronym for Searchable Log of All Conversation and Knowledge) splits the conversation across multiple channels, each of which can be given a designated topic.
 It also allows people to directly message each other privately and bring in others to that conversation if they choose.

-On top of that, Butterfield intended for Slack to be integrated with the team’s favorite services, like GitHub and Dropbox.
+Butterfield also intended for Slack to be integrated with a team’s favorite services, like GitHub and Dropbox.
 Source code and files from either can be imported to Slack so the whole team has easy access to them, can keep track of any changes, and collaborate on their development in the same online space.
 This integration remains to this day, years after Butterfield released Slack to the public, and has in fact grown to include many more services, such as Google Drive and Trello.

 The ubiquity of Slack has us wondering about its impact on game development teams and how they work in recent years.
 Adventure game pioneer Ron Gilbert, recently tweeted that he considers Slack to be the “most useful tool [he’s] seen in game development over the past 30 years.”